 - It comes in fine, medium, and bold tip, I recommend the bold tip, I used the medium tip in my video

-- We R Memory Keepers makes thumb drives with SVG artwork but you can use your design on your electronic cutting machine – just remember to set to DRAW
+- We R Memory Keepers makes design thumb drives with SVG artwork but you can use your design on your electronic cutting machine – just remember to set to DRAW

 - Works on paper, cardstock, chipboard, vinyl, acetate, vellum, leather, and wood